danielgormly/drone-plugin-kube/README.md

 ## Deployment templates

 Deployment config files are first interpreted by **aymerick/raymond** ([handlebarsjs](http://handlebarsjs.com/) equivalent).
 You can use all available raymond expressions and anything you put in settings will be made available in your deployment template e.g. `{{namespace}}`.
 See [example/deployment.template.yaml](/example/deployment.template.yaml) for a complete example.

+## Config maps from files

+In this case

 #### Adding a service account to Kubernetes that can manage deployments
 See [example/Role.yaml](example/Role.yaml), [example/ServiceAccount.yaml](example/ServiceAccount.yaml), [example/RoleBinding.yaml](example/RoleBinding.yaml).